 Gain peace of mind and pay yourself first to build a savings account to cover emergencies.

 A very important process I created helped me save more by allocating my money to achieve specific goals.
 I describe this purposeful savings strategy in more detail in my book, You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.

 With the purposeful savings strategy, you want to save for rainy days, emergencies, short- and mid- and long-term goals.
 It’s about being specific so you can be clear on how your money will be used to live your dream life.

 - Rainy day fund helps you cover expenses related to unforeseen events.
 I suggest having the equivalent of your auto insurance deductible.
 For example, if your auto insurance deductible is $500, have $500 in your rainy day fund.
 After using the money to cover expenses, make sure you’re contributing to get it back up.

-- Emergency fund covers a period of unemployment or underemployment.
+- Opportunity fund covers a period of unemployment or underemployment.
 This savings account should be used to cover your living expenses.
 It’s not used to buy the new pair of shoes or cover the expense of changing a flat tire.
 Have at least 6 months of living expenses.

 - Experience fund is two-weeks of salary to cover expenses related to vacations or long weekends.
 You need time away from work where you can disconnect and recharge.

 - Freedom fund is a savings account I recommend for everyone.
 The goal is to save enough money to cover your living expenses for an entire year.
 Freedom is the opportunity to leave a job to explore new interests or take a sabbatical.